Sensors for LNG storage and distribution

 Our history of LNG sensors

-At Senmatic, we have been delivering sensors and other equipment for LNG use for more than 10 years and our core values are high quality and a long lifespan.
+At Senmatic, we have been delivering sensors and other equipment for LNG storage and distribution for more than 10 years and our core values are high quality and a long lifespan.
 Our sensors can be used to monitor temperature, during cool down, filling, storage and leakage of a LNG tank.

-Even though the sensors are a physically small and financially small part of building LNG storage tanks, it is a vital part, because temperature plays such a big part in LNG, and because it helps secure a safe and efficient operation.
+Although sensors are a physically and financially small part of building LNG storage tanks, they are absolutely vital, because temperature plays a significant role to secure safe and efficient operations.

-We deliver both standard sensors to be used in standard surveillance systems, and the ability to customize sensors for specific monitoring systems or specific needs.
+We deliver standard sensors to be used in standard surveillance systems as well as customized sensors for specific monitoring systems or specific needs.

 LNG is stored in full containment tanks that are cooled down prior to being filled with LNG, which keeps the LNG in its liquid form and makes sure that it does not expand to its natural volume.